In March 2020, the Education Policy Institute laid bare the ongoing challenges in the teaching labour market. These challenges include:

 - Safety and inclusivity – Can digitalisation really align all the safety and inclusivity requisites that are at the core of educational recruitment?

-- Control, visibility, consistency - How does an Applicant Tracking System pull together educational compliancy across every touchpoint of the recruitment process?
+- Control, visibility, consistency - How does an Applicant Tracking System pull together educational compliance across every touchpoint of the recruitment process?
 And also incorporate the internal alignment needed for all relevant stakeholders to be in the right loop at the right time?

 Let’s briefly walk through the educational recruitment process to demonstrate how using an integrated Applicant Tracking System in education hits the sweet spots for employers and candidates alike.